Agamenon-sama/Mastoid/README.md

     - fix the title when the back button is pressed
     - maybe filtering non-relevant files
     - better ui
-- image view
-    - make it possible to accept jpg covers and set the default cover if no pic is provided (requires C++ so I'll leave it for later)
 - settings menu
     - I should start by thinking how to integrate it in the ui
 - background image